-In 2016, with support from Healthy Schools Campaign and Trust for America’s Health, the U.S. Departments of Education and Health and Human Services established the Healthy Students, Promising Futures Learning Collaborative.
-The Collaborative is based on the recognition that healthy students are better learners, and that a safe and supportive school environment designed to support students’ physical, psychological, cognitive, social and emotional needs is critical to helping them learn and thrive.
-HSPF was launched to support states and school districts in leveraging new policy opportunities to increase access to school health services and create safe and supportive school environments, including:
+In 2016, with support from HSC and Trust for America’s Health (TFAH), the U.S. Department of Education and U.S. Department of Health and Human Services established the Healthy Students, Promising Futures Learning Collaborative to support states and school districts in leveraging new policy opportunities to increase access to school health services.

 - Kaiser Permanente